charliedraper/charliedraper.github.io/index.md

 - Jeopardy
 - Cats

-Currently, I am working as a Software Development Intern at Haneke Design.
-Haneke Design is a design and development company that specializes in mobile and web applications.
-I'm returning to university soon, so look out for new content and updates!
+I have just recently completed a Software Development Internship at Haneke Design, and I am now back taking classes at the University of Florida.
+Check out my blog posts to see the kinds of classes that I'm taking and what else I'm up to!

 Social Medias:
 [<img src="/assets/images/social-medias/LI-In-Bug.png" alt="LinkedIn:" height="42" width="42">][linkedin-link]